Hayes Theater: Auditorium

 The Hayes Theater is the smallest Broadway venue, with 597 seats.
 The auditorium has an orchestra level, one balcony, and a stage behind the proscenium arch.
 The space is designed with plaster decorations in relief.
 Originally, the Little Theatre had only 299 seats on a single level, the orchestra.
 In the original configuration, there were only 15 rows of seats.
 One of the front seats was designed specifically to accommodate businessman J. P. Morgan.
 The rear of the auditorium did initially have a balcony-level terrace, but it was only 4 to 5 ft wide and had no seats.

 The rear or southern end of the orchestra contains two paneled-wood doors from the foyer.
 The orchestra level is raked, sloping down toward the stage, similar to in the original layout of the theater.
 The side walls of the auditorium were originally covered in wooden panels, but these were replaced with plasterwork panels when Krapp renovated the theater.
 The front sections of the side walls are angled toward the proscenium, with emergency-exit doors at orchestra level.
 As of 2018, the side walls contain a pixelated blue mural that resembles the walls' former tapestries.

 The rear of the balcony contains a promenade, accessed on either end by the stairways in the foyer.
+The openings to these stairways are flanked by panels.
+The balcony promenade's rear wall contains wainscoting, above which are plaster panels.
 Near the front of the balcony level, both of the side walls contain two arched openings with pilasters on either side, as well as fan-shaped lunettes above.
 One of these is an emergency exit, while the other is a window opening; these windows allowed Ames to observe the auditorium from his office.
 The side walls have lighting sconces as well.
-The underside of the balcony is made of plaster paneling.
+The underside of the balcony is made of plaster paneling with lights inset into the paneling.
 The front railing of the balcony has Adam-style plasterwork paneling with pilasters, urns, and molded bands, with light boxes mounted in front.
 The railing curves onto the side walls, giving the impression of box seats.